 Scope and Assumptions

 Both models are scoped to only look at a single airbase.
-Missiles are assumed to be unitary warheads.
 We only model fighter aircraft at each airbase, and the decoys and shelter cost estimates are based on fighter aircraft.
-Aircraft are dispersed so that missiles can only destroy one fighter.
-Area effect weapons are not modeled.
-(Seems like a very unrealistic assumption.)
+Aircraft are assumed dispersed such that missiles with either unitary or cluster munitions can only destroy one fighter.
+Because of the assumed dispersion, we limit the number of shelters to 32.
 We assume decoy aircraft are indistinguishable from real aircraft from the enemy's perspective.

 We specify the following parameters: